Informed Random Partition Models with Temporal Dependence

-To obtain a point estimate of the partition for the different models, we minimize the posterior expectation of the variation of information loss (\citealt{meila2007}) using the SALSO method of \cite{dahl_etal:2021} as implemented in the {\tt salso} {\tt R} package (\citealt{dahl_etal:2022}).
-The partition estimates are provided in Figure \ref{fig:pm10.ip}.
-Notice that for the baseline model, we estimate one large cluster and two smaller ones, which reflects a clustering behavior typical of the CRP.
-For the global and unit local $\bm{\alpha}$ models, the partition estimates are equal and are comprised of four clusters, two of which are medium-sized and two small.
+To obtain a point estimate of the partition for the different models, we minimize the posterior expectation of the variation of information loss (\citealt{meila2007}) using the SALSO method of \cite{dahl_etal:2021} as implemented in the {\tt salso} {\tt R} package (\citealt{dahl_etal:2022}). \fq The partition estimates for $\rho_{\text{quadrant}}$ are provided in Figure \ref{fig:pm10.ip} and those for $\rho_{\text{kmeans}}$ are provided in Figure \ref{fig:pm10.ip_kmeans}.
+Since the partition estimates are quite similar, we focus attention on that for $\rho_{\text{quadrant}}$. \qf Notice that for the baseline model, we estimate one large cluster and two smaller ones, which reflects a clustering behavior typical of the CRP.
+For the global and unit local $\bm{\alpha}$ models, the partition estimates are equal and are comprised of four clusters, two of which are medium-sized and two that are a bit smaller.
 Differences in the posterior distributions of the partition between the two models do exist, however.
 These differences can be seen by way of the co-clustering probabilities, provided in Figure \ref{fig:co.clus.prob}.
 The plots are organized based on partition estimates.
-That is, the first set of monitoring stations in each of the plots belong to the first cluster, and then those that belong to the second cluster, etc. Notice first that including $\rho_0$ in the partition model produces partition posterior distributions that seem to be less variable, in the sense that the co-clustering probabilities of monitoring stations within a cluster are all above 0.5 which is not the case for the baseline model.
+That is, the first set of monitoring stations in each of the plots belong to the first cluster, and then those that belong to the second cluster, etc. Notice first that including $\rho_0$ in the partition model produces partition posterior distributions that seem to be less variable, in the sense that the co-clustering probabilities of monitoring stations within a cluster are all above 0.5, which is not the case for the baseline model.